Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 He'd broken his arm after a scary onstage fall on the Love Is Hell tour in Liverpool, forcing the musician to relearn the guitar for the first time in his life.
 Due to these troubling circumstances, he became an opiate addict: mixing painkillers, heroin and smoking opium.

-Image result for ryan adams 2005 Was he just a poor man's Paul Westerburg, aping the rain-soaked Replacements meets Morrissey soliloquys he grew up worshipping?
+Was he just a poor man's Paul Westerburg, aping the rain-soaked Replacements meets Morrissey soliloquys he grew up worshipping?

 Yet his eccentricities (some of them pretentious) and his artistic gambles won out: he had risen once again and reinvented himself.